toddcf/code-snippets/git/commands/merge.md

 ## Types of Merges

-1. Fast-Forward Merge *
+1. Fast-Forward Merge
 2. Non Fast-Forward Merge
-  2a.
-Recursive Merge *
+  - Recursive Merge
-  2b.
-Ours Merge
+  - Ours Merge
-  2c.
-Octopus Merge
+  - Octopus Merge
-  2d.
-Subtree Merge
+  - Subtree Merge

-* The two main types are the Fast-Forward Merge, and the Non Fast-Forward Recursive Merge.
+(The two main types are the Fast-Forward Merge, and the Non Fast-Forward Recursive Merge.)

 ### Fast-Forward Merge

 This is when the `main` branch has not changed (no additional commits) since you created a `feature` branch, made changes to the `feature` branch, and now want to merge it back into the `main` branch.

-In this case, the Fast-Forward Merge simply moves the [head](../head/head.md) forward to the latest commit on the `feature` branch.
+In this case, the Fast-Forward Merge simply moves the [HEAD](../head/head.md) forward to the latest commit on the `feature` branch.
 It *does not* create a new commit.
 It just uses the latest commit from `feature`.

 ## Merge Conflicts